sbski/RyzenSmartTuning/README.md

 # RyzenSmartTuning
-A smart utility for making Ryzen mobile APUs run  faster.
+A utility for making Ryzen mobile APUs run faster.
+Currently under construction we are looking for help